Skip to content

 Asset Development Fund

-Its created in 1997-98
+- Asset Development Fund was created in 1997-98

-To meet the internal capital expenditure and
+- To meet the internal capital expenditure and

-New investments in its subsidiaries and associate institutions
+- New investments in its subsidiaries and associate institutions

-Currency and Gold Revaluation Reserve (CGRA)
+Currency & Gold Revaluation Reserve (CGRA)

 Contingency Fund Reserve of RBI

-It used to cover depreciation in the value of the RBI’s holdings of government bonds domestic and foreign If yields rise and their prices fall.
+- It used to cover depreciation in the value of the RBI’s holdings of government bonds domestic and foreign If yields rise and their prices fall.

-To cover expenses from extraordinary events such as demonetisation, money market operations and currency printing expenses in a year of insufficient income
+- To cover expenses from extraordinary events such as demonetisation, money market operations and currency printing expenses in a year of insufficient income

-This reserve supports the mother of all guarantees – central bank’s role as the lender of the last resort
+- This reserve supports the mother of all guarantees – central bank’s role as the lender of the last resort